Phase transitions in symmetric orbifold CFTs and universality: Universal properties of large symmetric orbifolds

 Note that we have used the Cardy formula for $m = \frac{c}{12}$, which is not in its usual range of validity, which requires $m \gg c$.
 Note however that by the arguments given above, $T'_L Z$ has a gap which is parametrically large in $L$.
-One can show that in this case the Cardy formula already holds for $m > \frac{c}{24}$ (see appendix~\ref{app:Cardy}).
+One can show that in this case the Cardy formula already holds for $m > \frac{c}{12}$ (see appendix~\ref{app:Cardy} and also \cite{Hartman:2014oaa} for a more rigorous demonstration of this).